okvianey/okvianey/README.md

 # 👋 Hello there!
-## I’m Vianey
+My name is Vianey

 ## 📌 Currently
-- Working as freelancer
+- Working as Front-end Developer
 - I’m looking to collaborate on open source projects
 - If I'm not working on my computer, I'm probably drinking coffee, or talking about tech.